Free English Lessons

 by Gina Mares on 19 April, 2019 , Comments Off on Talking About Your Daily Routine in English – Video

-In this lesson, you’ll learn how to talk about your daily routine in English.
+In this lesson, you’ll get some useful words and phrases to help you with talking about your daily routine in English.

 What do you do every day?
 What’s a typical day like for you?
 In this class, you’ll learn everything you need to talk about your daily routine, including work, free time, meals, and sleep habits.